aksommerville/egg2/README.md

 - - - If we change the spec, ensure that MIDI=>EAU generates all CHDR.
 Not sure whether it does.
 - - [ ] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
 I didn't implement this yet.
 - - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
+- - [ ] Native and web do not sound the same.
+Once better tooling is in place, figure out why and tweak them closer.
 - - Synth (web)...
 - - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
 - - - Probably related to that, FM voices really can't bend at all, the modulator goes out of sync.
 - - [ ] Web playhead incorrect for songs shorter than the forward period.
 That's a tricky one, and not likely to matter.
 Apparent in drumtest.
-- - [ ] Print PCM for sound effects.
+- - [x] Print PCM for sound effects.
-- - [ ] Trim and pan for sound effects, seems we are currently ignoring.
+- - [x] Trim and pan for sound effects, seems we are currently ignoring.
 - - [ ] Releasing manual synth note cuts off cold.
 It ought to enter the envelope's release stage.
 - - And finally...
 - - [ ] Standard instruments.